zwintox/CSharp-GradeBookApplication/README.md

 		- [ ] Between where the variable `jobject` is set and the return statement, set a variable using `Enum.Parse(typeof(GradeBookType), jobject.GetValue("Type").ToString(), true);` to get the type of GradeBook being loaded _(this was not covered in the course, it will take the saved file, and attempt to get the type of the gradebook from it)_
 		- [ ] When type is `GradeBookType.Standard` set the gradebook variable using `JsonConvert.DeserializeObject<StandardGradeBook>(json);` _(this was also not covered in the course, it will take the saved file and create a StandardGradeBook object based on that file)_
 		- [ ] When type is `GradeBookType.Ranked` set the gradebook variable using `JsonConvert.DeserializeObject<RankedGradeBook>(json);` _(this was also not covered in the course, it will take the saved file and create a RankedGradeBook object based on that file)_
+		- [ ] When type doesn't match a known GradeBookType set the gradebook variable using `JsonConvert.DeserializeObject<StandardGradeBook>(json);` _(this was also not covered in the course, it will take the saved file and create a StandardGradeBook object based on that file)_
 		- [ ] Change the return statement to return `gradebook`.

 	- [ ] Impliment an override for the `RankedGradeBook`'s `GetLetterGrade` method, in ranked grading students aren't scored based on their own individual performance, instead they are graded based on how they performed compared to the rest of their class.